-Model for our children that being healthy and safe are the most important riches of all.
+Model for our children that being healthy and safe are two of the most important riches of all.

 Allow our children to explore subject matter that they are interested in, hone their research and observation skills, and begin to build a foundation of lifelong learning and curiosity.

 Help our children stretch their wonder muscles and explore the world by taking advantage of the many virtual resources being shared by so many who want to support and nurture them through these trying circumstances.

 Up until this past week, our children were getting a very different message.
 They have been for years.
 It has been communicated through our ailing education system in subtle and not so subtle ways: exercise, fresh air, and play are not important; kids can’t go to sleep at a decent hour no matter how tired they are because they have to finish mountains of homework or their grades will suffer; the arts are not as important as other subjects; character and a moral compass are not as important as school seems to say they are, because these don’t seem to matter as much in the real world.

 If partisanship can be put on hold in a crisis in order to save lives, as occurred with Hurricane Sandy, then why can’t it always?
 Imagine what we could accomplish if political gaming ceased and everyone came together for the greater good – always.
 How many lives affected by innumerable unseen crises that have become mundanely normative – though no less significant - would be saved?
 No one could argue with this, and yet, the arguing ensues ad nauseum.

 To put it in clearer terms, the innumerable crises I’m referring to include children who go hungry or sleep on the street, who one day snap under the indescribable stress and strain of it all and lash out in their communities.